On the Monodromy Invariant Hermitian Form for $A$-Hypergeometric Systems: The Hermitian form

+In \cite{Beu13} it is shown that the Mellin--Barnes group and the monodromy group are equal for the systems $F_2$ and ${}_{n+1}F_n$.
+However, in general it is not easy to check whether the monodromy group and Mellin-barnes group are equal.
+The reason for this is that most computations of known monodromy groups use a basis that is hard to translate in terms of Mellin--Barnes integrals. \begin{Remark} The Mellin--Barnes group corresponds to the power series $\Psi_{\bm\mu}$, though we started out with the power series $\Phi_{\bm\gamma}$.
+These power series differ by a monomial factor.
+Hence their corresponding monodromy groups are the same upto multiplication by scalars. \end{Remark}

-\section{The Hermitian Form}
+\section{The Hermitian form}

 In this section we adopt the notations from the sections above.
 In particular $X_{\bm\rho}$ are the transition matrices given in \eqref{eq-Xrho}.
-Our goal is to prove the following theorem. \begin{thm} Let $H_A(\bm{\alpha})$ be a totally non-resonant $A$-hypergeometric system admitting a Mellin-Barnes basis of solutions.
-Then there exists a non-trivial Hermitian form $H$ which is invariant under the group $\mathcal{M}_{MB}$.
-Furthermore given any convergence direction $\bm\rho$, this Hermitian form can be given explicitly as where $\Delta_{\bm\rho}$ is the diagonal matrix and where $\bm\mu_k$ runs over all solutions points with $I_k := I(\bm{\mu}_k) \in \mathcal{I}_{\bm\rho}$. \end{thm}
+Our goal is to prove the following theorem.

+\begin{Theorem} Let $H_A(\bm{\alpha})$ be a totally non-resonant $A$-hypergeometric system admitting a~Mel\-lin--Barnes basis of solutions.
+Then there exists a non-trivial Hermitian form $H$ which is inva\-riant under the group $\mathcal{M}_{MB}$.
+Furthermore given any convergence direction $\bm\rho$, this Hermitian form can be given explicitly as